jenh/kuznetsov-babi-yar-epub/01_ashes.md

 I picked up one piece that weighed two kilograms.
 I took it with me and saved it.
 This is ash from many people, all mixed up &mdash; International ash, so to speak.

-Then I decided to write it all down from the very beginning, as it was, without missing or fictionalizing anything.
+I then decided to write it all down from the very beginning, as it was, without missing or fictionalizing anything.

 I'm doing this because I know I have to do it.
-Because, as it says in *Tille Ulenspiegel,*^[https://en.wikipedia.org/wiki/Till_Eulenspiegel] Klaas' ashes pound in my heart.
+Because, as it says in *Tille Ulenspiegel,*^[https://en.wikipedia.org/wiki/Till_Eulenspiegel] the ashes of Klaas pound in my heart.

 Thus, the word "document" in the subtitle of this novel means that here I am sharing only true facts and documents, and that the slightest literary speculation &mdash; that is, how it "could be" or "should have been" &mdash; is not here.